 Sometimes just knowing your rights and reciting them to a collection agent will be enough to make him or her more agreeable.

-If you have reason to believe they may file a lawsuit, or they threaten to do so, it may be time to engage the services of a credit law firm.
+If you have reason to believe they may file a lawsuit, it may be time to hire a credit law firm.